NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 ---
 On the 25th of September the cryptocurrency exchange KuCoin was hacked for over $200M worth of Bitcoin, Ethereum, and ERC-20 tokens.
 By gaining access to the private key of KuCoin's *hot wallet*, the wallet used for day-to-day withdrawals and transactions, the hacker was able to completely drain the funds into addresses they controlled.
 In this post I explain how noticing a pattern in the hacker's behaviour and a quick python script allowed me to earn some sweet satoshis from this unfortunate event.

-Note: It appears the [has been found](https://news.bitcoin.com/kucoin-ceo-says-exchange-hack-suspects-found-204-million-recovered/) since the time of writing this. **BUT**, stolen funds are still on the move and potential for this strategy remains.
+Note: It appears the hacker [has been found](https://news.bitcoin.com/kucoin-ceo-says-exchange-hack-suspects-found-204-million-recovered/) since the time of writing this.

 # Observing the Wild Hacker
 Just one day after stealing the funds, the hacker began selling the >$100m stolen Ethereum ERC-20 tokens, starting with Ocean and Sythetix Network Token.
 Selling patterns emerged early on: